rhli/CAP/README.md

  * `layoutGen`:       generated replicated block layouts with either EAR or conventional placement.
  * `graph`:           implementation of the flow graph algorithm in EAR.

+You can go to src/ and find the source files of each component.

+There is a doxygen-generated documentation in the directory html/.

       ---------------------------------------------
       |                trafficManager             |
       ---------------------------------------------